-Epa = (tons/yr) for an annual emission of pollutant by county Eps = (tons/day) for a typical summer day emission of pollutant Epw = (tons/day) for a typical winter day emission of pollutant preparation of the State Energy Data Report.
-8
+Ep_a = (tons/yr) for an annual emission of pollutant by county Ep_s = (tons/day) for a typical summer day emission of pollutant Ep_w = (tons/day) for a typical winter day emission of pollutant

-1. Employment data is representative of the industrial establishments surveyed by Department of Energy in the

-- 2. All industrial anthracite coal burners are uncontrolled overfeed stokers. - 3.
+- 1. Employment data is representative of the industrial establishments surveyed by Department of Energy in the preparation of the State Energy Data Report.
+10 - 2.
+All industrial anthracite coal burners are uncontrolled overfeed stokers. - 3.
 All industrial coal consumption included in the State Energy Data Report is bituminous coal.

-The emissions from this source category are regulated by the following rule:
+The emissions from this source category are regulated by the following rules:

-New Jersey Administrative Code, Title 7, Chapter 27, Subchapter 10, N.J.A.C.
-7:27-10, Sulfur in Solid Fuels, New Jersey State Department of Environmental Protection.
+- 1. New Jersey Administrative Code, Title 7, Chapter 27, Subchapter 10, N.J.A.C.
+7:27-10, Sulfur in Solid Fuels, New Jersey State Department of Environmental Protection. - 2.
+New Jersey Administrative Code, Title 7, Chapter 27, Subchapter 19, N.J.A.C.
+7:27-19, Control and Prohibition of Air Pollution from Oxides of Nitrogen, New Jersey Department of Environmental Protection.